DevMur/SPACEWASTE/Homework4.md

 3. The next deadline will be putting it all together.
 Finish level 1 go to level 2, 3, etc. Boss fight.
 I have music and sound effects, they live on a computer I can't get to at the moment but I'd like to get more effects.
 Levels will start and continue until death or end.
 Name will be prompted.
-Weapon drops/seamless change, scoreboard/health rework, boss fight, level iteration, and graphic buffs are things TODO.
+Weapon drops/seamless change, scoreboard/health rework (needs to die or lose health on impact), boss fight, level iteration, and graphic buffs are things TODO.

 4. SEE HW4_Images